Architecture

 Slurm-web integration with external components [ SVG]

-The gateway component authenticates users with an entreprise LDAP directory.
+The gateway component authenticates users with an enterprise LDAP directory.
 Slurm-web supports all major LDAP services implementation such as OpenLDAP, FreeIPA and Active Directory with legacy NIS and RFC 2307 bis schemas.

 Protocols

-Protocols and authentication realms used for communication between Slurm-web and Slurm components are represented in this diagram:
+Protocols and authentication realms involved in communications between Slurm-web and Slurm components are represented in this diagram:

 slurm web protocols